Roam 2 Ways / Maui, Hawaii

 I am a dedicated Aviator sunglasses fan and I actually prefer Maui Jim's.
 They are light to wear all day and polarized for the best clarity and color, especially when you want to see across water.
 We travel to the beach regularly, so rash guards are essential for all our warm weather vacations — not only do they protect you from the sun, but also from contact when using a body board, surf board, or a long day of snorkeling.
 Inevitably you will want to grab a cocktail or a bite to eat after a day in the sun so bring a great dress that packs well, doesn’t wrinkle, and is easy to throw on and dress up or down.
 Finally, I want to suggest day-pack large enough to fit a couple beach towels, water bottles and all your gear for the day.

-Rtip: If you are going to pack a towel to take with you on a beach vacation, consider the extra long, quick-drying microfiber towels that are normally used for women’s hair (below in pink).
+Rtip: If you are going to pack a towel to take with you on a beach vacation, consider the extra long, quick-drying microfiber towels that are normally used for women’s hair.
 They dry easy and pack small.

 As an avid coffee drinker, I always bring some home from vacation (our favorite was Maui Grown Coffee).
 Another obvious souvenir is Macadamia nuts.
 You will find every variety you can imagine, many you simply can’t buy at home.
 I love to cook, so I bought Hawaiian cooking salts to remind me of our trip.
 If cooking isn’t your thing, freshwater pearl jewelry is another option.

 Click our link here to see everywhere we recommend you visit in Maui

 What are we missing?
 Tell us your aloha options in the comments below.